History of Sex in Cinema:

 Nudity in Film's Publicity

-Ricco, the Mean Machine (1973, It.) (aka The Cauldron of Death, or Some Guy with a Strange Face is Looking for You to Kill You)
+Ricco, the Mean Machine (1973, It./Sp.) (aka Ricco, or The Cauldron of Death, or Some Guy with a Strange Face is Looking for You to Kill You)

-Riccio went after the crime lord with the assistance of pretty scam artist Scilla (Eurobabe Barbara Bouchet), the niece of Rosa's counterfeiter father Giuseppe (Angel Alvarez).
-She was introduced with T&A close-ups as she walked toward and then away from the camera.
+The often carefree and laidback Riccio went after the crime lord with the assistance of pretty, red-headed scam artist Scilla (Eurobabe Barbara Bouchet), the niece of one of his father’s old allies, a counterfeiter named Giuseppe (Angel Alvarez).
+She was introduced with T&A close-ups as she walked toward and then away from the camera, wearing skin-tight pants.